rpothin/PowerPlatform-Governance-With-Terraform/README.md

 #### Azure Resource Group for Terraform state

-The Bicep infrastructure as code that need to be deployed to manage the Terraform state files related to our Terraform infrastructure as code for Power Platform governance is located in the [src/terraform-state-iac](./src/terraform-state-iac/) folder.
+The Bicep infrastructure as code that need to be deployed to manage the Terraform state files related to our Terraform configurations for Power Platform governance is located in the [src/terraform-state-iac](./src/terraform-state-iac/) folder.

 To deploy it, you can follow one of the options below.